 Self-hosted

-PostHog appears to have several advantages over Aptabase, particularly in popularity, activity, maturity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+PostHog appears to have several advantages over Aptabase, particularly in popularity, growth, maturity, licensing and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools serve similar use cases in Product Analytics.